skip to main content

 • Payment history for each account

-• The dates of when accounts were opened and closed
+• The dates when accounts were opened and closed

 What to check on your report

 While it may be tedious, verify every item in this section of your report, as it’s one of the biggest parts of your credit score.
 You should recognize every account listed in addition to each balance, payment status, date, and account status.
-If anything is inaccurate, file a dispute with the credit bureau that furnished the report.
+If there are any inaccuracies, file a dispute with the credit bureau that furnished the report.

 Lenders, landlords, and employers may inquire about an individual’s credit for various reasons.
 Both hard and soft inquiries show up on your credit report.

 • Hard inquiries: When you apply for a loan, a lender may pull your credit report, which is considered a hard inquiry.
-Too many hard inquiries can impact the way lenders view you, as applications for lots of new credit at once can make a borrower appear riskier.
+Too many hard inquiries can impact the way lenders view you, as many applications for new credit at once can make a borrower appear risky.
 Hard inquiries can stay on your credit report for two years.
 Their impact on your report lessens over time.

 • Soft inquiries, such as a credit card issuer sending you an advertisement because you’ve prequalified to apply for a new card, show up here too.
 Soft inquiries don’t impact your credit score or tarnish your creditworthiness.
 When you request a copy of your own credit report, it’s considered a soft inquiry.